 Customers who need assistance from AAA Life can call 1-800-684-4222 Monday to Friday between 8 a.m. and 10 p.m. or on Saturday between 9 a.m. and 6 p.m. (all times Eastern).
 Customers can also email email@example.com or fax 1-734-591-6602.
 All claims must be submitted either via email (firstname.lastname@example.org), fax (1-888-223-1509) or traditional mail to AAA Life Insurance Company, 17900 N. Laurel Park Drive, Livonia, MI 48152.

 With AAA Life's LifeTime Universal Life Insurance, it's easy to get the right coverage for final expenses, help protect your family, and leave an inheritance for those who matter most.

 Customer Satisfaction: Excellent Ratings and Few Complaints

 AAA Life is not included in JD Power ratings for life insurance companies.
 However, the company has an A+ rating from the BBB and very few complaints.
 Reviews online are also generally positive, especially from AAA members who want to add life or accident coverage to their roadside assistance plan.

-AAA Life has an A rating from AM Best, which is very good but not excellent.
-Nevertheless, there are no reports of AAA failing to pay death benefits that were owed.
-The company has paid over $3 billion in benefits to date.
+AAA Life has an A rating from AM Best.
+There are no reports of AAA failing to pay death benefits that were owed.
+The company has paid over $2.9 billion in benefits to date.

 Cancellation Policy: Cancel Anytime, Free of Charge